davidwaterston/jList/readme.md

 - **[listDeleteAt](#listDeleteAt)**
 Deletes an element from a list.
 - **[listDifference](#listDifference)**
-Gets the elements that are unique to two different lists.
+Gets the elements that are unique to each of two different lists.
 - **[listFind](#listFind)**
 Determines the index of the first list element in which a specified value occurs.
 The search is case-sensitive.
 - **[listFindNoCase](#listFindNoCase)**